 The Old Man and the Sea

-Spencer Tracy is the old guy, a studio tank is the sea and the fish is rubber in The Old Man and the Sea.
+Spencer Tracy is the old man, a studio tank the sea and the fish rubber in 1958's The Old Man and the Sea.

 Comfortable old man on the sea